No Wimps Allowed

 Hauling the two boats and motors up the cliff and back onto the roofrack of The Bus was hard work but a least on this occasion the distance they had to be carried was only about 100 metres.

 Both vehicles returned to the bitumen and the 4WD was hitched to The Bus.
 I was behind the wheel for the first section of the long haul to Perth.
 On checking the rear vision for the first 100 metres I noticed that the 4WD seemed to be tracking strangely.
-A check revealed that the wheels of the 4WD had turned full lock when the vehicle moved from the gravel to the bitumen and had then dragged/scruffed/rolled along the black top, leaving a trail of rubber and removing the lugs from the front tyres.
+A check revealed that the wheels of the 4WD had turned full lock when the vehicle moved from the gravel to the bitumen and had then dragged/scuffed/rolled along the black top, leaving a trail of rubber and removing the lugs from the front tyres.

 In the past, when ‘A Framing’ a vehicle behind The Bus, the steering wheel had been securely lashed through the windows of the vehicle so it could not move at all.
 This caused scuffing when corners were turned.
 On this trip it was not tied at all.
 The optimum arrangement is for the steering wheel to be moderately restrained by an ocky strap or similar.